 A decline in vision and hearing reduces the information that a person needs to respond or react to the environment with speed and good judgment that traffic often requires.

-Illnesses can can affect driving abilities as people age.
+Illnesses can affect driving abilities as people age.
 These include cardiac conditions, Alzheimer disease, and Parkinson disease.

 Medications can also decrease attention, concentration, and reaction time.
 Review your medications with your doctor and ask whether any changes should be made, or whether there are certain medications you should not take while driving.